awsdocs/aws-sct-user-guide/doc_source/CHAP_Source.Hadoop.md

 ## Connecting to Amazon EMR as a target<a name="CHAP_Source.Hadoop.Target"></a>

 You can connect to your target Amazon EMR cluster with the AWS SCT CLI\.
 To do so, you authorize inbound traffic and use SSH\.
 In this case, AWS SCT has all required permissions to work with your Amazon EMR cluster\.
-For more information, see [Before you connect](https://docs.aws.amazon.com/https://docs.aws.amazon.com/emr/latest/ManagementGuide/emr-connect-ssh-prereqs.html) and [Connect to the primary node using SSH](https://docs.aws.amazon.com/https://docs.aws.amazon.com/emr/latest/ManagementGuide/emr-connect-master-node-ssh.html) in the Amazon EMR Management Guide\.
+For more information, see [Before you connect](https://docs.aws.amazon.com/emr/latest/ManagementGuide/emr-connect-ssh-prereqs.html) and [Connect to the primary node using SSH](https://docs.aws.amazon.com/emr/latest/ManagementGuide/emr-connect-master-node-ssh.html) in the Amazon EMR Management Guide\.

+AWS SCT connects to Amazon EMR Hive with the `hadoop` cluster user\.
+To connect to Amazon EMR Hive, use the Hive JDBC driver version 2\.6\.2\.1002 or higher\.
+For more information, see [Downloading the required database drivers](CHAP_Installing.md#CHAP_Installing.JDBCDrivers)\.

 **To connect to Amazon EMR in the AWS SCT CLI**